invenia/DateOffsets.jl/README.md

-In order for offsets to be meaningful (and to prevent cheating) systems that fetch input data from the database must, in addition to using the `target_date` supplied by the
+In order for offsets to be meaningful (and to prevent cheating) systems that fetch input data from the database must, in addition to using the `target_date` supplied by the `SourceOffsets`'s `Fallback`, take the current value of `sim_now` into account, comparing it to the `available_date` in the database.
+This check is very imoprtant, but falls outside the scope of `Horizons.jl`.

 ***TODO***: example of the above